How are internet speeds measured?

 Much like your neighbors can affect internet speeds, so can you.
 If you’re connecting many devices at once or doing high-bandwidth activities like uploading 4K video to YouTube or a 500 GB PDF to a server, this can impact other devices on your network and the speed with which you’re able to connect.

-You could try to connect via hardwire (such as an ethernet cord) to help with these issues, as well as limit the number of devices connected while you’re doing these high-bandwidth activities.
+You could try to connect via hardwire (such as an Ethernet cord) to help with these issues, as well as limit the number of devices connected while you’re doing these high-bandwidth activities.

-How to speed up Wi-Fi
+6 ways to speed up your Wi-Fi

 - Make it a habit to restart your router.
 This allows them to “refresh” and clear stored up data.

 - Upgrade your router.
-Look for a high-quality, long range router to deliver the best internet speeds.
+Look for a high-quality, long-range router to deliver the best internet speeds.

 - Amp up your security.
 Other users may have found a way to leech off your connection.
 Use hard-to-guess passwords and WPA2 security.